Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Introduction

-How small one could expect this quantity to be will depend on the particular geometry of the graph.
-If $M=\mathbb{T}^d$ is the $d-$dimensional torus, then it is a basic exercise to show that
+where $dx$ is normalized counting measure having weight $|V|^{-1}$ on each vertex of $G$. \end{quote} How small one could expect this quantity to be will depend on the particular geometry of the graph.
+For simplicity of exposition, consider $M=\mathbb T^d$, the $d$-dimensional torus with normalized volume measure $dx$: it is a basic exercise to show that the Earth Mover's Distance satisfies

-for all sets of points $\left\{x_1, \dots, x_n\right\} \subset \mathbb{T}^d$.
+for all sets of points $\left\{x_1, \dots, x_n\right\} \subset M$.
 This clearly shows that the geometry (here: the dimension $d$) plays a role in what we can expect.
 We also emphasize that it is almost surely the case that our main question (as asked in \S 1.1) is of interest also for many other ways of making the notion of distribution quantitative and Wasserstein distance may be one of many (though certainly a rather canonical one).

-We conclude our short introduction to Wasserstein distance by mentioning that Monge-Kantorovich duality, mentioned above, has a natural analogue on graphs. \begin{proposition}[Kantorovich-Rubinstein] Let $G=(V,E)$ be a finite, simple graph, let $f:V \rightarrow \mathbb{R}$ and let $W \subset V$ be a subset of vertices.
+We conclude our short introduction to Wasserstein distance by stating Kantorovich-Rubinstein duality, mentioned above, when $X$ is a finite graph. \begin{proposition}[Kantorovich-Rubinstein, see e.g., \cite{kant,peyre}] Let $G=(V,E)$ be a finite, simple graph, let $f:V \rightarrow \mathbb{R}$ and let $W \subset V$ be a subset of vertices.
 Then

-\end{proposition} This shows that our notion of uniform distribution of a subset of vertices has a natural connection to the question of sampling on graphs (i.e. reconstructing the average value of a `smooth' function by sampling in a subset of the vertices).
+\end{proposition} This shows that our notion of uniform distribution of a subset of vertices has a natural connection to the question of sampling on graphs (i.e., reconstructing the average value of a `smooth' function by sampling in a subset of the vertices).
 The theory of sampling on graphs is in its infancy but rapidly developing, we refer to \cite{hu, linderman, pes1, pes2, shu}.